| Conceptually-based Visual Art |

-I am only partly content to work within the studio-based, gallery-driven constructs of the avant-garde artist identity.
-I am bound by conscience and conviction to extend my reach beyond art worlds, and into the wider world that is already art.
+I do not confine my work within the studio-based, gallery-driven constructs of the contemporary artist identity.
+I am motivated by conscience and conviction to extend my reach beyond art worlds, and into the wider world that is already art.
 Convincing every human being that they contain the power to transform the world requires offering direct experience in every-day situations.
 Public, participatory projects such as Drawing Water

 , The Listening Station